harshalsonawane0712/arithmeticCalculator/README.md

 ** Arithmetic Calculator **

-	This is simple single webpage of Simple Arithmetic Calculator which can perform arithmetic operations like addition, subtraction, multiplication and division.
+	This is simple single webpage of Arithmetic Calculator which can perform arithmetic operations like addition, subtraction, multiplication and division.